 U.S. Investors & PFICs It is perfectly legal for U.S. investors to invest in an offshore fund (i.e., a fund outside the United States).
 The tax issues are manageable.
-The U.S investor has two options upon investing in an offshore fund which is a Passive Foreign Investment Company (PFIC).
-One solution is that the U.S. investor elect to recognize income on an annual basis just aas if the offshore fund set up as a corporation is in fact a partnership for U.S. tax purposes.
-The second solution is to elect to defer the recognition of the income until the time of a dividend distribution (if any) from the fund.
-Each U.S. investor in an offshore can choose to elect either solution and this election is made on their personal tax return in the initial year of the investment.
+The U.S investor has two options upon investing in an offshore fund which may be taxes as a Passive Foreign Investment Company (PFIC).
+One option is that the U.S. investor elect to recognize income on an annual basis just as if the offshore fund set up as a corporation is in fact a partnership for U.S. tax purposes.
+The second option is to elect to defer the recognition of the income until the time of a dividend distribution (if any) from the fund.
+Each U.S. investor in an offshore can choose to elect either option and this election is made on their personal tax return in the initial year of the investment.
 This election can be changed only with respect to additional new capital contributions to the offshore fund.
-We offer tax and hedge fund administraton services.
-Learn More About Hedge Fund Admimistration and Contact Us for Assistance
+We offer tax advise and hedge fund administration services.
+Learn More About Hedge Fund Administration and Contact Us for Assistance

 Best Hedge Fund Countries The best place to setup an offshore hedge fund is the United States, the British Virgin Islands, the Bahamas, St Lucia, or the Cayman Islands.
 These countries offer a favorable legal environment that allows hedge funds to start out as unregulated funds with the option (but no legal requirement) to progress to a licensed hedge fund.
 An unregulated hedge fund costs less to set up than a licensed hedge fund.
 In the British Virgin Islands (BVI) you can set up a Closed-Ended Company that functions as a type of hedge fund, an Incubator Fund, an Approved Fund, a Private Fund or a Professional Fund.
 Learn More About BVI Hedge Funds The Bahamas is a good choice but a little more expensive than the BVI.
 In the Bahamas, you can set up a SMART Fund and there are many types of SMART Funds to choose from.
 The Cayman Islands also offers some regulatory flexibility but remains a bit pricey when compared to the United States or the BVI.
 St Lucia is a newer fund jurisdiction but of interest.
 If you are not based in the United States, the United States is "offshore" to you and offers tax and regulatory neutrality.
 Learn More About US Hedge Funds Foreign investors in a U.S. fund are not taxed on trading profits.
 Hedge fund managers should consider setting up an offshore hedge fund if they expect to have investors from other countries or if their home country's laws are not geared toward the hedge fund industry.